 The foundation subjects of Design Technology, Geography, History, Music and Art are taught through class topics.

 Religious Education is taught by class teachers and children are encouraged to reflect on their own beliefs and ideas as part of their learning.
-We follow the West Sussex Agreed Syllabus for Religious Education.
+We follow the West Sussex Agreed Syllabus for Religious Education and Understanding Christianity.
 From time to time we have whole school 'immersion days' where children have the opportunity to work with children from other year groups and explore a particular theme or celebration in the Christian calendar.